Best cheap earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap earbuds you can buy in 2023.

 How to choose the best cheap earbuds for you

 Why you can trust What Hi-Fi?
-Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

 There are a few things to consider before you buy a pair of cheap earbuds.

 Speaking of which, if you're opting for a wireless pair, pay attention to the quoted battery life.
 Wireless earbuds give you some juice from the buds themselves, plus more from the rechargeable carry case.
 It's important to look at both stats and consider how you'll use them.
-If you're only ever listening in short bursts, the carry case stat will be more important to you.
-But if you want to use them on a long flight, you'll probably want a minimum of around six hours from the buds.
+If you're only ever listening in short bursts, the carry case stat will be more important to you, but if you want to use them on a long flight, you'll probably want a minimum of around six hours from the buds.

 If you're a fitness fiend who wants a secure fit and waterproofing, look for cheap earbuds that are sweat- and/or water-resistant.
 You should seek out an IP rating of at least IPX4, meaning they'll survive basic splashing but not a dunk in the drink.
+You also might want to consider which version of Bluetooth they're running.
+Newer versions can offer better range and wireless stability, so it might be worth digging into the specs.

 If you think cheap earbuds won't have extra features such as active noise-cancellation (ANC), then you might be surprised to learn that some of our picks do include this too.
-It might not be quite as advanced as the tech in more premium pairs but it should do a decent job of blocking some outside noise.
+It might not be quite as advanced as the tech in more premium pairs, but it should do a decent job of blocking some outside noise.

 You'll also want to consider comfort, especially if they're going to be accompanying you on that aforementioned long-haul flight.
 Finally, you definitely want decent sound quality for the money – rest assured that all of the below have come out of our test labs with flying colours.